dgoldman0/CUR-NFTs/README.md

 The minimum lockout times for staking, as well as penalties for short lockout periods and bonuses for long lockout periods reduce the risk of abusing the system, such as creating cheap NFTs to pull resources from the system through the multiplier effect.

+### Advanced Statistics

+CUR-NFT advance statistics will make it easier to appraise the value of an art piece.
+Statistics will include
+- Mean and median, as well as the standard deviation and skew for
+ - Backing across all NFTs
+ - Age of all unburned NFTs

+1. All statistics will be updated once per hour

 ## Media Creation

 Creation of new media is just as import as the curation of existing media.